nipy/nibabel/doc/source/coordinate_systems.rst

 that the posterior commissure crosses the midline (the PC point), giving a slightly different trajectory from the MNI Y axis.
-Like the MNI RAS+ space, the Talairach axes also run left to right, posterior to anterior and inferior superior, so this is the Talairach RAS+ space.
+Like the MNI RAS+ space, the Talairach axes also run left to right, posterior to anterior and inferior to superior, so this is the Talairach RAS+ space.

 There are conventions other than RAS+ for the reference space.
 For example, DICOM files map input voxel coordinates to coordinates in scanner LPS+ space.